For the book series

 "He also wanted to plead with her to watch the DVD [...]
 He had rewound it and left it in the VCR, hoping and praying she would watch it while he was gone."

-Disowned Adaptation: Tim LaHaye and Jerry B. Jenkins, the authors of the Left Behind series, hated the adaptations by Cloud Ten Pictures, calling them "church basement movies" and going so far as to sue the studio (and win) over it.
-This is a big part of the reason why the films are currently being rebooted.
+- Disowned Adaptation: Tim LaHaye and Jerry B. Jenkins, the authors of the Left Behind series, hated the adaptations by Cloud Ten Pictures, calling them "church basement movies" and going so far as to sue the studio (and win) over it.
+As a result, their names are not listed in the opening credits of the first film, even though it still lists the novel as the source material.
+This is a big part of the reason why the film series was rebooted.

 - The Other Darrin: In the first two movies, Bruce Barnes was played by Clarence Gilyard, Jr., before being replaced by Arnold Pinnock.